InfoScale™ 9.0 Storage Foundation Administrator's Guide - Linux

 Example 1: "30 15 * * *" Every day at 1530 hours, task will be executed.
 Example 2: "30 15 * * 6" Every Saturday at 1530 hours, task will be executed.
 Caution: "* * * * *" Every minute and hour options are not supported.

-The checkpoints are created as a non-modifiable checkpoint and mounted in a read-only (ro) mode.
+The checkpoints are created as a non-modifiable checkpoints and mounted in a read-only (RO) mode.

-Create the policy file using following fsppmk command:
+- Create a placement policy file using following set of fsppmk commands.

-Following is the sample policy XML created using fsppmk commands:
+The following is a sample policy xml file created using fsppmk commands:

 Validate the policy file.